sbrugel/emojilang/README.md

 ![Emojilang_IDE_STWQh6lZks](https://user-images.githubusercontent.com/58154576/170095959-06a37655-c3db-46f0-b2b4-f200942289c0.png)

 ## To do
-- [ ] better way of getting user's python.exe path
+- [X] better way of getting user's python.exe path
+- [ ] may want to improve that a bit more using registry, but that's dependent on version...

-- [ ] later load in emojilang files, instantly execute if already saved
+- [ ] later load in emojilang files, ~~instantly execute if already saved~~
 - [ ] on-screen emoji keyboard?
 - [ ] favicon when i'm not lazy

-## Issues
+## Known Issues
 - 'input()' doesn't work, will cause the program to hang.
 Probably won't be fixed
 - Save As prompt always appears.
 To be fixed in #1 of the To Do list.